 True is all about building relationships with the brightest minds and most interesting people.
-Let's talk.

-Evan Wittenberg is EVP & Chief People Officer at Ancestry, the world leader in both genealogy and consumer genomics, with ~1600 employees world-wide.
-As a member of the 7 person executive leadership team, Evan helps to guide the privately held company through a period of tremendous growth by finding, developing and retaining amazing talent, and ensuring a fantastic culture.
+Most recently, Evan was EVP and chief people officer at Ancestry, the world leader in both genealogy and consumer genomics, with 1600 employees world-wide.
+As a member of the seven person executive leadership team, Evan helped guide the privately held company through a period of tremendous growth by finding, developing and retaining amazing talent—and ensuring a fantastic culture.

-Before Google, Evan was the Director of the Graduate Leadership Program at the Wharton School, University of Pennsylvania.
-In this role he was responsible for all of the leadership development activities for the school’s 1,600 M.B.A.s, taught the core course in Leadership and Teamwork, and ran the school’s experiential leadership learning program, the Wharton Leadership Ventures.
-He was also Associate Director of the Center for Leadership and Change Management.
+Before Google, Evan was the director of the graduate leadership program at the Wharton School, University of Pennsylvania.
+In this role he was responsible for all of the leadership development activities for the school’s 1,600 M.B.A.s, taught the core course in leadership and teamwork, and ran the school’s experiential leadership learning program, the Wharton Leadership Ventures.
+He was also associate director of the Center for Leadership and Change Management.

 Prior to his role at Wharton, Evan worked on the merger of New York Hospital—Cornell Medical Center and Columbia Presbyterian Medical Center, which resulted in the creation of the largest hospital in the country.
 There he was responsible for cultural integration of the two entities, and the creation and delivery of the hospital’s leadership development program.
 His early career was in entertainment, during which he worked for Saturday Night Live, Late Show with David Letterman, and the Gersh talent agency.
 Evan grew up in Soho, New York City.

 He received his Bachelor of Arts degree with distinction in psychology and english literature from Swarthmore College, and his Master of Business Administration with Honors from the Wharton School, specializing in strategic change leadership.